prasad-pai/prasad-pai.github.io/README.md

 # Reading List

-I read a lot.
-This is a way for me to keep track of the books I have read starting the year 2020.
+This list keeps track of the books I have read starting the year 2020.
 The links where available point to interesting reviews of the book.
 They are not necessarily why I read them.
 It is likely that I found them on various book lists or just happened to read a synopsis of the dust jacket.

 ## Currently Reading